mskwark/genomeDCA/03postprocessing/README.md

     You can do it while the inferrence on some of the samples is ongoing, in the interest of saving disk space

-3. Whenever you want to see the summary statistics, run ./01summary.py in the ./sampled/ directory.
+    You can also provide more than one directory name in the command line, then these driectories will be analysed sequentially.

+3. To compute summary statistics, run `./01summary.py outfile.txt sampled/sampling*/`, that is first argument being the output file and remaining directories containing processed data.

-    (Can be run with incomplete data).
+    This can be run with incomplete data.

-    Produces ./summarytable.txt file, with following syntax:
+    Produces a text file, with following syntax:

     <pre>
     1059441 1086321  0.04345  0.00263  0.04082  0.04608 2 5